[JLPT grammar] Something is done intentionally, ている? てある?

 そのノートには名前が書いています。

-〜てあります indicates a condition that has come about due to a plan.
+〜てあります indicates a condition that has resulted from a deliberate action.

-(書い)ています indicates an ongoing action, “(I am) writing my name now.”
+〜(transitive verb)ています indicates an ongoing action, such as “書いています: I am writing my name right now.”

 The names on the notebook were written intentionally by someone.